zettajs/zettajs.github.io/projects/_posts/2014-09-18-IoT-Security-System-Edison.md

 ## Write the LED Code

 1. Ensure the working directory is `zetta-home-security`.
-Install the Zetta device driver for Edison LEDs.
+Install the Zetta device driver for Edison LED.

    ```bash
    npm install zetta-led-edison-driver --save